SRD-Archive/srd-archive/Mini Cairn/Mini Cairn.md

 https://github.com/yochaigal/cairn

-**Cairn** is an adventure game for one facilitator (the **Warden**) and at least one other player.
+**Cairn** is an adventure game for one facilitator (the **Warden**) and at least one other player inspired by the likes of Chris McDowall's Into the Odd and Ben Milton's Knave.

 Players act as hardened adventurers exploring a dark & mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.

 ## Character Creation

 First, choose a **name** for your character, then choose or roll their **background**, which informs their knowledge and potential skills.
 Lastly, roll for the rest of your character's **traits** and **gear** on the *Character Traits* and *Starting Gear* tables.

 ## Ability Scores